 Have you ever felt more exhausted after a trip than before you left?
 Then you have probably done the exact opposite of slow travel!
 When slow traveling, there is no need for a vacation after your vacation.It is not about "likes" that generate hotspots on Instagram and overwhelmingly long bucket lists.

-With a rich food and cultural history, world-renowned icons and unique nature experiences, it is easy to understand why Hardanger has been a popular destination for hundreds of years - a gem just an hour away from Bergen and the international airport Flesland.
+With a rich food and cultural history, world-renowned icons and unique nature experiences, it is easy to understand why Hardanger has been a popular destination for hundreds of years.
+Hardanger is a true gem, and only an hour away from Bergen and the international airport Flesland.

 If you've ever taken the Oslo to Bergen railway, you'll have noticed Voss.
 It marks the transition from the stunning scenery over the mountains to the increasing numbers of villages and towns on the way to Bergen.